cilium/cilium.io/src/posts/16-02-2018-cilium-rc4/index.md

   - Announcements
 tags:
   - release
-ogSummary: `We are excited to have released Cilium 1.0.0-rc4.
-The release contains a lot of bugfixes as usual plus a lot of CI work to ensure quality long term but there are also some enhancements highlights and tooling worth mentioning.`
+ogSummary: 'We are excited to have released Cilium 1.0.0-rc4.
+The release contains a lot of bugfixes as usual plus a lot of CI work to ensure quality long term but there are also some enhancements highlights and tooling worth mentioning.'
 ---

 We are excited to have released Cilium 1.0.0-rc4.
 The release contains a lot of